 "Do you mind if I work here?"

 Joey sat down cross-legged on the floor in the place where he had been standing.
-He opened his notebook, set it on his knee, and began writing.
+He opened his notebook, set it on his knee, and began to write.